anikan314/anikan314.github.io/miscellaneous:/careerpaths.md

 MD-PhD
 </h3>

-My interest in the MD/PhD training pathway began when I read an economics paper written by an MD/PhD (see here).
+My interest in the MD/PhD training pathway began when I read an economics paper written by an MD/PhD.
 At this point, I knew that I wanted to pursue a PhD in health policy/economics, and did not know that I could integrate the MD alongside my research training.
 After doing some more digging, I reached out to an MD/PhD in health policy.
 Talking to him about what his research and clinical practice looked like on a weekly basis and discussing his role in developing his own research agenda excited me.
 He attributed his success as a researcher to having completed a PhD, but also conveyed that he felt his clinical perspective greatly enriched his research.
 Furthermore, he loved seeing patients in the clinic, which he did once a week.

 Speaking with this physician-scientist was a validating experience for me.
 For the first time, I felt that I had found another person with a passion for health economics and clinical work that matched my own!

 There’s a lot of flexibility that the MD/PhD confers, particularly in where you end up working post-residency.
 MD/PhDs in health policy/economics have gone on to pursue academic appointments, industry jobs, work for the government, and much more.
 Moreover, you often do not have to pay tuition as an MD/PhD student, further lowering the monetary barrier to pursuing both degrees.
 The combination of all of these factors—---depth of training, flexibility, free tuition, lifestyle and research-clinical practice balance—---was what sealed the deal on MD/PhD for me.
 I consulted with many friends, family members, and mentors when making this decision.

----

-My general suggestion is to reach out to as many people as you can on each of these training paths.
-You can browse faculty profiles on academic department websites, reach out to authors of papers you like, or get references from mentors, PIs, and friends.

-People love sharing their stories with others!
-Ask them about their careers, how they got to where they are, and what skills they feel that they lack and what they might have done differently in their training.
-At some point, you’ll stumble upon someone who makes you think, “I want to be just like him/her/them!” and you’ll have your answer.